21 Security & Privacy Model

 - LOG_LEVEL env var controls verbosity (default

-log); production typically useswarn. - Audit Logging: Security-sensitive operations (account deletion, password changes, item/location deletion) are logged to a dedicated AuditLog table with userId, timestamp, IP address, user agent, and old/new values for 90-day retention and compliance.
+log); production typically useswarn. - Audit Logging: Security-sensitive operations (account deletion, password changes, GDPR/account exports, inventory CSV exports, item/location deletion) are logged to a dedicated AuditLog table with userId, timestamp, IP address, user agent, and old/new values for 90-day retention and compliance.
+Export audit entries record metadata counts and scope rather than the exported payload itself.

 File Upload Security